 Day 1 – Bucharest, “Small Paris” of Eastern Europe

 Upon arrival at the Bucharest airport, your guide will welcome you and escort you to the hotel in the center of Bucharest.
 During the transfer you will admire the various tourist attractions encountered during the journey, including: the Free Press Square , Kiseleff Street, the Victory Square, the Triumph’s Arch, Victory’s Street, the Revolution Square with the palace which housed the headquarters of the Romanian Communist Party and from where the dictator took off with the helicopter during the 1989 revolution, the Memorial of the Renaissance, a recent sculptural monument by the Romanian artist Alexandru Ghildus, the Romanian Athenaeum, a famous concert hall of the end of the 800 realized by a French architect, The Royal Palace, today seat of the National Museum of Romanian Art.
 Free time to explore the city.
-Overnight and dinner at the 4 * Novotel Hotel in Bucharest.
+Overnight at the 4 * Novotel Hotel in Bucharest.